wmo-im/wis2box/docs/source/reference/running/data-pipeline-plugins.rst

 wis2box provides a number of data pipeline plugins by default, which users can be used "out of the box".
 The list below describes each plugin and provides an example data mappings configuration.

+.. _csv2bufr-plugin:

 ``wis2box.data.csv2bufr.ObservationDataCSV2BUFR``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This plugin converts CSV observation data into BUFR using `csv2bufr`_.

+A `template` is required to convert the CSV columns to BUFR encoded values.
+See `csv2bufr-examples`_ on how to create a template or use one of the built-in templates.

-This plugin converts CSV observation data into BUFR using ``csv2bufr``.
-A csv2bufr template can be configured to process the data accordingly.
-In addition, ``file-pattern`` can be used to filter on incoming data based on a regular expression.
-Consult the `csv2bufr`_ documentation for more information on configuration and templating.
+A ``file-pattern`` is used to filter on incoming data based on a regular expression.

 A typical csv2bufr plugin workflow definition would by defined as follows: